-Figure 3.9: Groundwater Resources Potential Map for CKDM
+Figure 2.9: Groundwater Resources Potential Map for CKDM

-Figure 3.10: Groundwater Resources Potential Map for PAM
+Figure 2.10: Groundwater Resources Potential Map for PAM

-There are various biomes present in the municipality, these include the Albany Thicket, Azonal Vegetation, Fynbos, Nama-Karoo and Succulent Karoo.
-As illustrated in Figure 3.10 the Nama-Karoo Biome covers the largest part of the Prince Albert Municipal area.
+There are various biomes present in the municipality.
+These include the Albany Thicket, Azonal Vegetation, Fynbos, Nama-Karoo and Succulent Karoo.
+As illustrated in Figure 2.11, the Nama-Karoo Biome covers the largest part of the Prince Albert Municipal area.
 This biome is grassy dwarf shrubland which is highly erodible.
 The Swartberg Mountain is covered with the Fynbos biome on its northern side.

-The main vegetation type in the area is the Gamka Karoo followed by the Succulent Karoo.
+The main vegetation type in the area is the Gamka Karoo, followed by the Succulent Karoo.
 In the pristine areas of the Gamka Karoo, dense stands of spekboom occur.
 Shrubs are also abundant, stem and leaf-succulents are often prominent, and the grass component is poorly developed, with Cenchrus ciliaris, Ehrharta calyncina, Eragrostis plana and Sparobolus fimbriatus occasionally abundant after good rains.
 The Swartberg mountain range consists of Swartberg Sandstone Fynbos and Shale Fynbos.
 Traces of Koedoesberge-Moordenaars Karoo and Gamka Thicket vegetation types are also found.

-During 2017, CapeNature as the custodian of Biodiversity in the Western Cape, together will other relevant stakeholders have developed the Western Cape Biodiversity Spatial Plan (WCBP).
+During 2017, CapeNature as the custodian of Biodiversity in the Western Cape, together will other relevant stakeholders, have developed the Western Cape Biodiversity Spatial Plan (WCBP).
 Included in the WCBP is the Biodiversity Spatial Plan Map of biodiversity priority areas, accompanied by contextual information and land use guidelines that make the most recent biodiversity information available for use in land use and development planning, environmental assessment, and natural resource management.
 The plan replaces all previously published biodiversity informants to strategic forward planning and as such the Prince Albert SDF biodiversity section is updated in accordance with the WCBSP.

 Prince Albert has two Protected Areas, namely the Swartberg Nature Reserve and the Henry Kruger Private Nature Reserve to the North of Leeu Gamka.
-Figure 3.12 illustrates the Protected Areas, Critical Biodiversity Areas (CBAs), Ecological Support Areas (ESPs) and Other Natural Areas (ONAs) found within the municipality.
-These areas are further illustrated at a settlement level for the town of Prince Albert, Klaarstroom, Leeu Gamka and Prince Albert Road as shown in Figure 3.13, Figure 3.14, Figure 3.15 and Figure 3.16
+Figure 2.12 illustrates the Protected Areas, Critical Biodiversity Areas (CBAs), Ecological Support Areas (ESPs) and Other Natural Areas (ONAs) found within the municipality.

-Figure 3.11: Area Biomes for PAM
+Figure 2.11: Area Biomes for PAM

-Figure 3.12: Area Bio spatial Plan for PAM
+Figure 2.12: Area Bio spatial Plan for PAM

-3.1.5 AGRICULTURAL RESOURCES
+2.4 AGRICULTURAL RESOURCES

 Agricultural activity in the area includes a variety of vegetables (largely for seed production), deciduous fruit, vineyards, olives, lucerne and livestock.
-Livestock farmed in the region includes ostriches, goats and sheep whilst the area also boasts many well-established game farms.
+Livestock farmed in the region includes ostriches, goats and sheep, whilst the area also boasts many well-established game farms.
 Agricultural properties (Town Farms) adjacent to the town of Prince Albert are currently under pressure from urban development.
-Many of these farms have significant heritage and food security value and are also a tourist attraction in the area (See Figure 3.14).
+Many of these farms have significant heritage and food security value and are also a tourist attraction in the area (See Figure 2.13).

-The Central Karoo District Rural Development Plan, 2015 (CRDP) developed by the National Department of Rural Development and Land Reform has identified the following potential agricultural projects, for which feasibility studies and water source investigations are largely needed:
+The Central Karoo District Rural Development Plan, 2015 (CKRDP) developed by the National Department of Rural Development and Land Reform, has identified the following potential agricultural projects, for which feasibility studies and water source investigations are largely needed:

-- Upgrading of the existing Abattoir, existing dairy, leather tannery (Leeu Gamka) food gardens in Klaarstroom and North End, Prince Albert; - Extension of the Weavery; - Development of a Fruit Drying Facility with communal plantations; - Pomegranate project in Leeu-Gamka; - Vegetable Enhancing Facilities in Prince Albert; - Development of a Seeding Production Facility in Prince Albert; - Expansion of the existing Onion Seed and Olive Production Facility in Prince Albert; - Development of a new Dry Fruit Facility or Project in Leeu-Gamka; and - Development of an Agri-Processing Facility in Prince Albert.
+- Upgrading of the existing Abattoir, existing dairy, leather tannery (Leeu Gamka) and food gardens in Klaarstroom and North End, Prince Albert; - Extension of the Weavery; - Development of a Fruit Drying Facility with communal plantations; - Pomegranate project in Leeu-Gamka; - Vegetable Enhancing Facilities in Prince Albert; - Development of a Seeding Production Facility in Prince Albert; - Expansion of the existing Onion Seed and Olive Production Facility in Prince Albert: - Development of a new Dry Fruit Facility or Project in Leeu-Gamka; and - Development of an Agri-Processing Facility in Prince Albert.

-Figure 3.14: Agricultural types in PAM Towns
+Figure 2.13: Agricultural types in PAM Towns

-3.2 REGIONAL AND LOCAL SOCIO-ECONOMIC CONTEXT
+3. REGIONAL AND LOCAL SOCIO-ECONOMIC CONTEXT

-3.2.1 POPULATION AND HOUSEHOLD TRENDS
+3.1 POPULATION AND HOUSEHOLD TRENDS